top of page

 How Grounding Helps You Find Your Voice

-Simple Grounding Techniques to Try
+Simple Grounding Techniques

 • Deep breathing: Breathe in slowly through your nose, filling your belly with air.
 Exhale gently through your mouth.
 Repeat for several breaths, focusing on the sensation of air moving in and out.